 Results

-Summary statistics
+Associations between surrogates

-We recorded 205 species across all 27 years for all 8 sites around Guana Island.
-There were 117 fish species, 30 coral species, and 58 sponge species.
-For each site and year combination, coral richness ranged from 4 to 22 (mean = 13; standard deviation = 4), sponge richness ranged from 8 to 36 (mean = 22; standard deviation = 5), fish richness ranged from 9 to 37 (mean = 24; standard deviation = 6), and combined richness ranged from 39 to 75 (mean = 59; standard deviation = 8).
-Percent coral cover ranged from 2.68 to 61.75 (mean = 21.36; standard deviation = 13.95), percent sponge cover ranged from 0.28 to 27.77 (mean = 7.96; standard deviation = 4.98), and rugosity (in cm) ranged from 17 to 78 (mean = 45; standard deviation = 16).
+Rugosity and coral cover were positively correlated, whereas sponge cover displayed a weaker and negative correlation to both coral cover and rugosity (Fig. A.4).
+All three candidate surrogates displayed substantial differences among sites and changes over time (summarized in Table AX and Figures AX-X).
+The positive and negative correlations between the surrogates appear, however, to reflect the fact that coral cover and rugosity both generally declined over the 27 years of the study, whereas sponge cover showed a slight, but significant, increase over time (Figure AX-X).

-Basic associations
+Associations between targets

-Fish richness and coral richness were positively correlated, whereas sponge richness was negatively correlated to both of these, suggesting sponge richness varied in space and time independent of changes in fish and coral richness (Fig. A.3).
-Similarly, rugosity and coral cover were positively correlated, whereas sponge cover was weakly and negatively correlated to both of these, suggesting sponge cover also varied in space and time independent of changes in rugosity and coral cover (Fig. A.4).
+Fish richness and coral richness were positively correlated, whereas sponge richness displayed a weaker and negative correlation to both fish and coral richness (Fig. A.3).
+Like the surrogates, the three targets displayed substantial differences among sites and changes over time (summarized in Table AX and Figures AX-X).
+Sponge richness, however, displayed a different general trend over the 27 years of the study than that observed for fish and coral richness.
+Sponge richness showed a light, but significant general increase over time, whereas there was no detectable trend in fish or coral richness (Figure AX) was, however, different for sponges.
+In the simplest sense, coral and fish richness are thus potential cross-taxa surrogates for one another because their richness covaried, but the potential for either to function as cross-taxa surrogate for sponge richness appears limited.

-Objective 1: Identify top candidate surrogates
+Objective 1: Identify the best surrogate for each target

-Coral cover and rugosity were both positively correlated with coral richness, but the correlation was stronger for coral cover and so it was the top candidate surrogate for coral richness (Table 1; Fig. 2).
+Coral cover and rugosity were both positively correlated with coral richness, but the correlation was stronger for coral cover and so it was the best of the candidate surrogates for coral richness (Table 1; Fig. 2).
 Sponge cover showed a weak positive association with sponge richness, and there was a weak negative association between coral cover and sponge richness.
-Coral cover, however, was a slightly better predictor of sponge richness than sponge cover and so, although none of the surrogates were highly correlated with the target, coral cover was the top candidate surrogate (Table 2; Fig. 2).
-Fish species richness was positively correlated with both coral cover and rugosity, but rugosity was the best predictor of fish richness and was the top candidate surrogate for fish richness (Table 3; Fig. 2) and combined richness (Table 4; Fig. 2).
+Coral cover, however, was a slightly better predictor of sponge richness than sponge cover and so, although none of the surrogates were highly correlated with the target, coral cover was the best of the candidate surrogates (Table 2; Fig. 2).
+Fish species richness was positively correlated with both coral cover and rugosity, but rugosity was the best predictor of fish richness and was the best surrogate for fish richness (Table 3; Fig. 2) and combined richness (Table 4; Fig. 2).

-Objective 2: Top candidate surrogates over time and space
+Objective 2: Test how surrogate-target relationships vary in time and space

-Coral Richness:
+Coral Cover - Coral Richness: